u-m-iral/VNA2V-W21-handouts/handouts/lab7/exercises.md

 current state configuration (camera poses $P_i$ and landmark positions $X_j$).
 Minimizing the sum of all these reprojection errors yields the most likely configuration of camera poses and landmarks positions that resulted in the given keypoint measurements.
-(Review Example 2 from Lecture 16 notes. )
+(Review Example 2 from Lecture 17 typed notes. )

 Let us try to solve a Bundle Adjustment problem.
 We provide you with a set of simulated camera poses and 2D measurements of certain 3D landmarks in the world.